eclipse/lsp4jakarta/docs/MANUALBUILDING.md

 Follow the instructions below to install the LSP4Jakarta Eclipse plug-in:

 1. Build the installable Eclipse client (packaged as a Jar) using our [manual building](docs/MANUALBUILDING.md) instructions.
 Alternatively, if releases are available you can download the `*.jar` from the [releases page](https://github.com/eclipse/lsp4jakarta/releases).
-To do so, nagivate to the [releases page](https://github.com/eclipse/lsp4jakarta/releases) and download the `*.jar` file for the Eclipse plug-in.
+To do so, navigate to the [releases page](https://github.com/eclipse/lsp4jakarta/releases) and download the `*.jar` file for the Eclipse plug-in.

 2. Move the `*.jar` file to the **dropins** folder and start **Eclipse** in `clean` mode, as directed below:
     - **For Mac:**